wizzeh/openrouter_api/docs/Overview.md

 ## Key Design Considerations

 1. **Modular Organization:**
    - **Models:** Contains data structures and types for API request/response schemas.
-The `ProviderPreferences` and `WebSearch` modules have been added to provide enhanced type‑safety for routing options and web search queries.
+The `ProviderPreferences` and `WebSearch` modules have been added to provide enhanced type‑safety for routing options, and we now also include text completion types.
    - **API Modules:** Each endpoint (chat, completions, web_search, etc.) is implemented in its own module.
+The new text completion endpoint is located in `api/completion.rs`.
-   - **Types:** Shared types are defined separately to reduce duplication.
+   - **Types:** Shared types are defined separately to reduce duplication, with new types for CompletionRequest and CompletionResponse housed in `types/completion.rs`.
    - **Utils:** Helper functions (HTTP, authentication, validation) are isolated.

 2. **Clear Separation of Concerns:**